melt-umn/ableC-lvars/README.md

 + Discuss future work
 + Talk about problems with freeing in drawbacks sections
 + Tidy up examples in parallel-examples, tidy up header file
-+ Change "show" back to "display"?
-+ Fix customer examples with erroring out on top (maybe use lub directly?)
 + Re-time graph and fold examples
-+ getFst from act set function (to process result of get) or getFrozen()?
++ convert to value from act set function (to process result of get) or getFrozen()?
 + Fix types to remove unnecessary bottom element
 + Consider making show function optional (like with free)
-+ Make precedence level at same level as assignment operator for channels extension
++ get x after freeze returns actual value, not activation set
++ fix syntax in error messages
++ create go extension that exports both run and channels
++ better syntax for getLattice

 #### LVars Functionality: